inspec/inspec-vault/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Request new functionality for THIS_SOFTWARE
+about: Request new functionality for inspec-input-vault
-labels: 'Triage: Feature Request'
+labels: 'Triage/Feature Request'
 ---

 <!--- Provide a general summary of the requested feature in the Title above. -->